Toeger/Magic-Mirror/README.md

 Thanks to melak47 for suggesting the Skeleton Key and hardening `comply`.
 Thanks to marttyfication for reminding me of the String issues.
 Also for keeping me from [being racist](https://github.com/Toeger/Magic-Mirror/commit/6fa6fac2e723ac0b55bbf988204abd6f80f6382c).
 Thanks to [NotAPenguin](https://github.com/NotAPenguin0) for breaking the Dragon Layer until it split into 2.
+Thanks to SlyBach for inspiring the polymorph spell decoy.
 Thanks to [Arne Mertz](https://arne-mertz.de/about-me/) for writing about the [passkey idiom](https://arne-mertz.de/2016/10/passkey-idiom/) that inspired this game.